-The next edition of the “MTSU On the Record” radio program will reveal that there’s more to Saudi Arabian art and entertainment than Western media have depicted.
+A recent edition of the “MTSU On the Record” radio program revealed that there’s more to Saudi Arabian art and entertainment than Western media have depicted.

 Part one of the two-part interview about Foley’s book “Changing Saudi Arabia: Art, Culture, and Society in the Kingdom” first aired May 12.
 In it, the professor explained how artists ranging from muralists to stand-up comedians are communicating thoughts that have previously considered taboo in the monarchy.

-Part two will cover how motion pictures and television are depicting aspects of Saudi life at odds with stereotypes of repression and lack of progress.
+Part two covers how motion pictures and television are depicting aspects of Saudi life at odds with stereotypes of repression and lack of progress.

 Foley said the challenge for modern Saudis is to express themselves in ways that respect both honesty and societal harmony.